Pablo Bronstein: Conservatism, or The Long Reign of Pseudo-Georgian Architecture

 Born in 1977, Pablo Bronstein is an Argentinian artist who lives and works in London.
 His work spans from drawing to choreography and performance; always with a focus on architecture.
 Bronstein is known for humorous and beautifully executed drawings that reflect his fascination with the aesthetic and social attributes of pre-Modern European design and architecture.

 The exhibition is curated by Shumi Bose, Curator (Exhibitions) with assistance from Suzie Pugh, Curator (Collections) and Marie Bak Mortensen, Head of Exhibitions, RIBA.
-A special RIBA Late event, celebrating the themes and works within the exhibition, will be held on 10 October 2017.
+A special RIBA Late ‘Reaching Peak Pastiche’, celebrating the themes and works within the exhibition, will be held on Tuesday 7 November 2017 and will feature a discussion between Pablo Bronstein and classical architect George Saumarez-Smith.

 A series of public events including artist and architects’ talks, debates, film screenings, and workshops for families and children will support this programme.